 A SWOT analysis is an effective exercise to get to know a business and look at it from several angles.
 However the business world is highly unpredictable, thus the SWOT analysis is useful as long as it promotes action, or it prevents actions that might lead to the business going in the wrong direction.

 What are the steps to undertake a SWOT analysis?

 The SWOT analysis is comprised of four building blocks:

-- Strenghts: what are the key assets, resources and value propositions that give you a competitive edge and promote substantial growth?
+- Strengths: what are the key assets, resources, and value propositions that give you a competitive edge and promote substantial growth?

 - Opportunities: based on the context, what are some available opportunities that can unlock the growth of the organization?

 - Threats: based on the context, what threats might jeopardize the business in the future?